New Urbanism

-New Urbanism is an urban design movement which promotes environmentally friendly habits by creating walkable neighbourhoods containing a wide range of housing and job types.
+New Urbanism is an urban design movement that promotes environmentally friendly habits by creating walkable neighbourhoods containing a wide range of housing and job types.
 It arose in the United States in the early 1980s, and has gradually influenced many aspects of real estate development, urban planning, and municipal land-use strategies.
-New Urbanism attempts to address the ills associated with urban sprawl and post-Second World War suburban development.
+New Urbanism attempts to address the ills associated with urban sprawl and post-WWII suburban development.